stevedekorte/hidejsdoc/README.md

 I'd like to publish this to the marketplace, but I ran into issues with Azure and don't have time to look into it further right now.

-### Support (talk to the AI)
+### Development

-I had the idea for this extension but entirely used Cursor.app (with Claude 3.5 Sonnet) to write and debug the code.
-I didn't even look at code, so I can't vouch for it.
+I had the idea for this extension but used Cursor.app (with Claude 3.5 Sonnet) to write and debug the code.
+I didn't even look at code, so I can't vouch for it. _Use at your own risk_.

+### Support

 If you have an issue, please open the source in Cursor (or a similar IDE) and ask it to fix it.
+That's all I would do anyways.

+### Contributing

+If you make an improvement you'd like to share, feel free to make a pull request.